AntonKettner/PyMMF/README.md

 PyMMF (Python Micromagnetic Framework) is the Repo I wrote during my Masterthesis to simulate and analyze micromagnetic behavior.
 The Framework uses PyCUDA to simulate a magnetic surface on an atomic scale iterating over the LLG equation.

+For a more interactive visualization I did a little Unity C# project: https://github.com/AntonKettner/spin_visualization_unity

 ## ✨ Main Features

 1. 💻 Atomic Simulation: Simulates magnetic surfaces on an atomic scale.